U.S. House Republican 2018 budget ties tax reform to spending cuts

 The plan instructs 11 House committees to find savings from programs and policies they oversee, including taxes, financial regulation, food stamps and federal pensions.

 The instructions would allow final legislation to pass the Senate with a simple majority through a parliamentary process know as reconciliation.
 Republicans control the Senate by a 52-48 margin.
 Without reconciliation, tax reform would require 60 Senate votes.
+(Editing by Sandra Maler and Jeffrey Benkoe)